Clerx

 If your firm wants to improve conversion, client experience, and intake efficiency, it starts with improving the quality of the first call.

-Many firms invest time and money into attracting inquiries through referrals, search, directories, paid campaigns, and social media.
+Many firms invest significant time and money into attracting inquiries through referrals, search, directories, paid campaigns, local visibility, and reputation-building.
 But if the first call is missed, rushed, confusing, or inconsistent, that opportunity may be lost.
-The intake process is where interest becomes action.

 A good intake call should make the caller feel three things very quickly:

-Those three outcomes are simple, but they are powerful.
+Those three outcomes are simple, but powerful.
 If your intake process produces them consistently, your firm is already ahead of many competitors.

 A strong intake call usually includes the following elements.